differentpla-net/differentpla-net.github.io/_posts/2013-03-24-bouncy-castle-subject-alternative-names.md

 However, if you're stuck with IIS on Windows, you need to be using IIS 8, which means Windows Server 2012.

-Use a wildcard certificate
+## Use a wildcard certificate
---

 This one's easy: just issue a certificate for (e.g.) `CN=*.mydomain.com`.
-This certificate can then be used for any certificate in that domain (provided it's trusted, of course).
+This certificate can then be used for any server in that domain (provided the certificate's trusted, of course).

-Use a Subject Alternative Name extension
+## Use a Subject Alternative Name extension
---

 In other places, you might see this referred to as a Universal Communication (UC) certificate.
 In short, it allows a certificate to have more than one subject name.